Amiirsalimi/my-resume-project1/README.md

 and of course, without the materials that I studied on Code Institute LMS and some points learned on Slack, I couldn't have done this project.

-My mentor, Ade helped me through this project with his guidance.
+I would like to thank my mentor, Ade who helped me through this project with his guidance.